Pedro-Zarate/Pedro-Zarate/README.md

 <body>

 <h1 style="border-bottom: 3px solid;padding:5px 5px "> Hi, I'm Pedro, an IT Professional </h1>
 <p style=" font-size:17px;"> Below you will find some of my latest projects ive been working on.
-Ive been working
+I also have experiance with other technologies <br> such as Html,CSS & JS feel free to look at some of my
-    on my It skills and have experiance with other Technology <br> such as Html,CSS & JS feel free to look at some of my other repository's. </p>
+other repository's. </p>
 <h3> Information Technology Projects: </h3>
 <ul> <!---  come back and add links -->